SergeiShtepa/linux/Documentation/block/blksnap.rst

 Difference storage
 ------------------

-The difference storage is a pool of disk space areas, and it is shared with all block devices in the snapshot.
-Therefore, there is no need to divide the difference storage area between block devices, and the difference storage itself can be located on different block devices.

-There is no need to allocate a large disk space immediately before creating a snapshot.
-Even while the snapshot is being held, the difference storage can be expanded.
-It is enough to have free space on the file system.

-Areas of disk space can be allocated on the file system using fallocate(), and the file location can be requested using Fiemap Ioctl or Fibmap Ioctl.
-Unfortunately, not all file systems support these mechanisms, but the most common XFS, EXT4 and BTRFS file systems support it.
-BTRFS requires additional conversion of virtual offsets to physical ones.

-While holding the snapshot, the user process can poll the status of the module.
-When free space in the difference storage is reduced to a threshold value, the module generates an event about it.
-The user process can prepare a new area and pass it to the module to expand the difference storage.
-The threshold value is determined as half of the value of the ``diff_storage_minimum`` module parameter.
+The difference storage can be a block device or it can be a file on a filesystem.
+Using a block device allows to achieve slightly higher performance, but in this case, the block device is used by the kernel module exclusively.
+Usually the disk space is marked up so that there is no available free space for backup purposes.
+Using a file allows to place the difference storage on a filesystem.

+The difference storage can be expanded already while the snapshot is being held, but only if the filesystem supports fallocate().
+If the free space in the difference storage remains less than half of the value of the module parameter ``diff_storage_minimum``, then the kernel module can expand the difference storage  file within the specified limits.
+This limit is set when creating a snapshot.

-If free space in the difference storage runs out, an event is generated about the overflow of the snapshot.
+If free space in the difference storage runs out, an event to user land is generated about the overflow of the snapshot.
 Such a snapshot is considered corrupted, and read I/O units to snapshot images will be terminated with an error code.
 The difference storage stores outdated data required for snapshot images, so when the snapshot is overflowed, the backup process is interrupted, but the system maintains its operability without data loss.

+The difference storage has a limitation.
+The device cannot be added to the snapshot where the difference storage is located.
+In this case, the difference storage can be located in virtual memory, which consists of RAM and a swap partition (or file).
+To do this, it is enough to use a file in /dev/shm, or a new tmpfs filesystem can be created for this purpose.
+Obviously, this variant can be useful if the system has a lot of RAM or a large swap.
+The good news is that the modern Linux kernel allows to increase the size of the swap file "on the fly" without changing the system configuration.

+A regular file or a block device file for the difference storage must be opened with the O_EXCL flag.
+If an unnamed file with the O_TMPFILE flag is created, then such a file will be automatically released when the snapshot is destroyed.
+In addition, the use of an unnamed temporary file ensures that no one can open this file and read its contents.

 Performing I/O for a snapshot image
 -----------------------------------

 To read snapshot data, when taking a snapshot, block devices of snapshot images are created.
 The snapshot image block devices support the write operation.
-This allows to perform additional data preparation on the file system before creating a backup.
+This allows to perform additional data preparation on the filesystem before creating a backup.

 To process the I/O unit, clones of the I/O unit are created, which redirect